snabbco/snabb/README.md

 Make commands that look more like `ip`, or as methods of the interface objects, or both.
 Currently adding metamethods, eg setflags.

+Currently support get, add and delete for interfaces, routes and addresses, although functionality not fully complete even for these, and API not finalized.

 ## modules

 `lsmod` needs to parse /proc/modules, the rest are syscalls, except depmod.